 But just because your garage door isn't functioning properly, it doesn't necessarily follow that it needs to be replaced.
 You can hold down your garage door costs by doing a little maintenance and repair yourself.

-If cold air whips around the edges of your garage door, you don't necessarily need to replace it.
-See What To Look for in Garage Door Seals for information on patching those leaks.
+If cold air whips around the edges of your garage door, you don't necessarily need to replace it, the door may just need some patching.
 Also note that wood and metal garage doors can be transformed with a paint job, which is much less expensive than replacement.

-2. What Kind of Garage Door Should I Choose?
+What Kind of Garage Door Should You Choose?

 One of the biggest variables in garage door costs is in the materials used.
 For some information on how garage door costs might be reflected in the material you choose, read about choosing the best material for your door.